vinicius-mattoso/vinicius-mattoso/README.md

 - 🔭 I’m currently working on LMMP(PUC-Rio) that is a Laboratory of Microhydrodynamics and Flow in Porous Media

-- 🌱 I’m currently finishing my Master in Mechanical Engineering at PUC-RIO;
+- 🌱 I’m M Sc. in Mechanical Engineering at PUC-RIO;

 - 📂 My Masters is about reservoir simulation, and Inverse Problems;

 - 📚 I’m currently doing an MBA at the Applied Computational Intelligence Laboratory (ICA), to learn more about data and Artificial Intelligence;